 Anyone based in the midlands or east of England locality can apply to the Nottingham Centre for Mindfulness to undertake this.

-The course is split into four units and takes place from 10 March 2018 to March 2019 and consists of 10 days of training, which will take place in Loughborough, plus supervised practice.
+The course is split into four units and takes place from 17 March 2021 to March 2022 and consists of 10 days of training, which will take place via a mixture of online delivery and face to face workshops based in Nottingham, plus supervised practice.